fabric8io/fabric8/docs/getStarted/helm.md

 So helm is a great way to install fabric8 on an existing kubernetes cluster and then later on upgrade it when a new release of fabric8 comes out.

-**NOTE** currently helm does not properly support OpenShift since OpenShift uses lots of non-standard resource kinds - so for now we recommend not using Helm for OpenShift -instead we recommend using the [gofabric8 installer](gofabric8.html) for OpensShift.
+**NOTE** currently helm does not properly support OpenShift since OpenShift uses lots of non-standard resource kinds - so for now we recommend not using Helm for OpenShift -instead we recommend using the [gofabric8 installer](gofabric8.html) for OpenShift.
 We do hope long term to have great helm support for OpenShift though - as we view it as essential technology for managing upgrades of software.

 ### Installing fabric8 with helm